shitcoinsociety/platform/README.md

 You can follow its development on [Twitch](https://twitch.tv/buhrmidevelops) and [YouTube](https://youtube.com/@buhrmidevelops).

-All revenue from token sales, trading, and listing fees is being distributed among our Revenue Share Token ($RST) holders.
+All revenue from token sales, trading, and listing fees is being distributed to our Revenue Share Token ($RST) holders, also known as *the shareholders*.

 ### Token Information
 Name: Revenue Share Token<br>